Russia’s industrial output resilient in 2022 on war spending

-Russia’s industrial output in 2022 declined by 0.6% year on year in 2022, according to the latest data by state statistics agency RosStat.
-In December 2022 alone, the industry contracted by 4.3% y/y, in line with expectations, and posted a 0.1% m/m seasonally adjusted increase as compared to 0.7-0.8% growth in October-November.
+Russia’s industrial output in 2022 declined by 0.6% year on year in 2022, according to the latest data from state statistics agency RosStat.
+In December 2022 alone, the industry contracted by 4.3% y/y, in line with expectations, and posted a 0.1% month-on-month seasonally adjusted increase as compared to 0.7-0.8% growth in October-November.

 As followed by bne IntelliNews, despite the fallout from Russia's full-scale military invasion of Ukraine, the manufacturing sector ended 2022 with a historically strong expansion in output.
 Manufacturing PMI in January 2023 continued to trend in positive territory.